ligato/docs/docs/user-guide/concepts.md

 !!!
 Note
     KV database, KVDB, KV store and KV data store are terms used to define a data store or database of structured data objects.
 We will use the term `KV data store` in the documentation.
 Agentctl commands, code, and code examples use `KVDB`.

-    `Connector` is a plugin providing connectivity to an external entity such as a KV data store.
-The etcd plugin is considered a connector.

 You can employ an external KV data store for stateless CNF configuration management.
 The following lists several features you might find useful:

  - Persist the desired state of the VPP and Linux configurations.
 CNFs should be stateless.